 If you've made it past tests 1 and 2 (and the problem still persists), it's time for one of the quickest tests you can do.
-Look at your router or the switch to which the device is connected and ensure that the link lights for the device you are troubleshooting is (still) on.
-This may seem ridiculously simple, but kids are kids, cats are cats and bad things can happen to network cables even if you haven't touched them.
-The cat doesn't even have to chew completely through the cable either.
+Look at your router or the switch to which the device is connected and ensure that the link lights for that device are (still) on.
+This may seem ridiculously simple, but kids are kids, cats are cats, and bad things can happen to network cables even if you haven't touched them.
+The cat doesn't have to chew completely through the cable.
 Just piercing the outer shell and severing one of the eight wires inside is sufficient.
-Swapping the cable for a known, working one for a quick test can verify if that's the case.
+Swapping the cable for a known, working one for a quick test can verify whether that's the case.
 In the picture above, the link lights for the device attached to port 3 are not on.
 Either that device is turned off, the cable is disconnected, or the cable (or port) is bad.

-Occasionally one of the ports on a switch will fail while the others remain working.
+Occasionally, one of the ports on a switch will fail while the others remain working.
 Try swapping the cable to an unused port (or temporarily try a used port, but don't forget to plug the other cable back in if it's in use).
 If the cable works fine on an alternate port, you might have been trying to use an uplink port or a port that has gone dead.
 In the latter case, replacing the switch is probably a good idea.
 I had an Ethernet cable that got hit by lightning during one particularly bad storm.
-The first switch, the Ethernet card on a printer, and another Ethernet adapter were killed instantly.
+One switch, the Ethernet card on a printer, and another Ethernet adapter were killed instantly.
 However, one of the other switches was apparently among the walking wounded.
-At first one port stopped working, and then another.
+At first, one port stopped working, and then another.
 A good static electric shock can do this as well.
-I mention this to say that if you find one dead port on a switch, expect another and expect to be replacing the switch.
+If you find one dead port on a switch, expect another and then expect to replace the switch.